Patria ARVE: Prototype

 The prototype takes the existing Patria 155 GH 52 APU gun, and is installed on the chassis of the SISU E13TP with an added hydraulic stabiliser installed at the rear of the vehicle.
 The spade is lowered before firing to transfer most of the recoil into the ground.

 Gun

 The gun barrel is equipped with a single-chamber muzzle brake.
+For the breach and recoil, it uses a Horizontal semi-automatic sliding block and hydro-pneumatic recoil system.

 Ammunition

 The system can transport 24 complete ammunition.
+The shells can weigh from 43 kg to 47 kg.

 Capabilities

 The prototype can shoot its first round 90 seconds after stopping, and it is ready to leave 45 seconds after the last round is shot.
 The firing rate of the system is: